Introduction

 Here is an example .intellishell

-file for a web project:
+file for a terraform repo:

 #!intelli-shell